drivera123/LDRS500/personal-inventory-of-servant-leader-characteristics.md

 Using the following rating system of response numbers 1 through 4,circle the number that most accurately applies to your current leadership characteristics.When you’ve completed the sheet,save it in a convenient place,such as your desk drawer,and review it on occasion.

-1.I don't believe this is an important characteristic of leadership.
+1. I don't believe this is an important characteristic of leadership.

-2.I don't exhibit or practice this characteristic now,but would like to begin.
+2. I don't exhibit or practice this characteristic now,but would like to begin.

-3.I exhibit or try to practice this characteristic now,but not as much as I would like.
+3. I exhibit or try to practice this characteristic now,but not as much as I would like.

-4.I exhibit and practice this characteristic now,consciously and consistently.
+4. I exhibit and practice this characteristic now,consciously and consistently.

 **RATING YOUR SERVANT·LEADER CHARACTERISTICS:**